-This article was prepared by St. Mary's University School of Law, Center for Legal and Social Justice.
+This article was written by American Gateways.
 It provides a brief overview of what to expect if you are facing deportation proceedings.
 It is not a substitute for a lawyer's advice.
-If you are facing deportation, talk to a lawyer.
+If you are facing deportation, talk to an immigration lawyer.

-People placed in removal (deportation) proceedings will be scheduled to appear before an immigration judge (IJ) who will decide whether or not the person can remain in the U.S. The case begins with a charging document called a Notice to Appear, which states why the Department of Homeland Security (DHS) believes you have violated U.S. immigration laws.
+Respondents in removal (deportation) proceedings will be scheduled to appear before an immigration judge (IJ).
+The case begins with a charging document called a Notice to Appear, which states why the Department of Homeland Security (DHS) believes you have violated U.S. immigration laws.
 The date and time of your first hearing should be in the notice.
 If not, you will be notified by mail of the date and time of your hearing.
-Removal proceedings can be complicated, involving anywhere from three to 10 hearings
+Removal proceedings can be complicated, involving anywhere from three to ten hearings.

 People in removal proceedings have several responsibilities, including: